Peatral/AsepriteAnimSetter/README.md

 and Frame Tags under meta are ticked.
 It's easier when both files have the same name and are in the same folder.
 ### 2. Setup in Godot ###
-When You select a Sprite or a Sprite2D, a Dock will be added to the bottom left, entitled "AnimSetter".
+When You select a Sprite or a Sprite2D, a Dock will be added to the bottom right, entitled "AnimSetter".
 It makes sense to first apply the texture, then go to the AnimSetter Dock.
 If the Json-file is in the same folder and has the same name as the texture the Json-file will automatically be selected for you.
 If not, you can